Sturmflut/sturmflut.github.io/_posts/2015-05-30-my-favourite-ubuntu-touch-apps-may-2015.markdown

 I've already been using Telegram on Android before I got an Ubuntu phone, so changing over was no problem.
 There are some bugs and sometimes the app is very slow, but I hear many fixes have already landed.

-The most "problematic" point is that the app does not support the new Telegram Stickers, and everybody and their mother keeps sending those things :)
+The most "problematic" point is that the app does not support the new Telegram Stickers, and everybody and their mother keeps sending me those things :)